-Day Activity Details Responsibility 1-3 Monitor Transition and Address Issues Observe the transition process, and address any immediate issues or concerns related to room assignments, shifts, or new learning modalities.
+Day Activity Details Responsibility 1-3 Monitor Transition and Address Issues Observe the transition process, and address any immediate issues or concerns related to new learning modalities.
 Admin Team, Support Staff 4-5 Provide Support and Training Offer additional support and training for students and staff on new learning modalities and adjusted schedules.
-Training Coordinator, IT Support

-6-7 Review and Collect Gather feedback from students, staff, and parents Feedback Team Feedback regarding the relocation and new arrangements.
-Admin Team
+Training Coordinator, IT Support 6-7 Review and Collect Feedback Gather feedback from students, staff, and parents regarding the relocation and new arrangements.
+Feedback Team, Admin Team